Our strategy

 We are committed to building a society that systematically supports men as actively involved, caring fathers.

-This has benefits for children, for women, and for society - as well as for fathers themselves.
+This brings benefits for children, for women, and for society - as well as for fathers themselves.

 Our approach to achieving change is to: